Afghanistan hopes for lasting peace as 'reduction in violence' takes hold | DW | 26.02.2020

-DW went to a rural district in eastern Afghanistan where people in small towns are enjoying a break from violence and are cautiously hopeful for a future without war.
+DW went to a rural district in eastern Afghanistan where people are enjoying a break from violence.
+As the Taliban and the US are inching toward a deal, they are cautiously hopeful for a future without war.

 "They're all gone; a hundred households almost completely empty now.
 They're all in Serbia, Germany, the UK, everywhere," said the 23-year-old journalism student.